AhmedYousriSobhi/aCupOfTea/tips/valueInterview.md

 # Objective of Value Interview
 Values interviews help employers ensure that a candidate not only possesses the necessary technical skills but also aligns with the company's culture and values.
 It's a way to assess whether a candidate will be a good cultural fit and contribute positively to the company's work environment.

-# Preparation for Value Inteview
+# Preparation for Value Interview
 To prepare for a values interview, candidates should research the company's mission, values, and culture, and be ready to discuss their own values and experiences in a way that demonstrates alignment with the company's expectations.
 It's also essential to provide specific examples from past experiences that showcase how their values have influenced their actions and decision-making.

 Preparing for a values-based interview requires research, self-reflection, and authenticity.
 Here are some steps you can take to get ready: